George and Martha Black were the first "real Yukoners" to hold high public office in the Territory, and remain unique in our political history.

 George to be a better MP than her, and that it was her duty to hold the seat until George was physically able to take over again.
 In 1940 George did regain the seat, remaining until 1949, when

 he returned to practicing law in Dawson City.

-On October 31, 1957, Martha died in Whitehorse.
+On October 31, 1957, Martha died in Whitehorse, and was buried in the 6th Avenue Cemetery (now called the Pioneer Cemetery).
 George remarried and moved to Vancouver, where he died on September 23, 1965, at the age of 94.

 Both during their lives and after, George and Martha were showered with honours.
 In 1917, Martha was made a Fellow of the Royal Geographic Society as

 a result of a series of nearly 400 lectures on the Yukon that she presented in Great Britain.

 Mount Black, the highest peak in the Big Salmon Range, is